 Getting to Know the Neighbors

 We had only lived in our new home for about a month when I decided it was time to introduce my neighbors to a little event I call the “Pop-Up Party”.
-I’d started the pop-up concept in our former neighborhood, and they were always a hit.
+I’d started the pop-up concept in our former neighborhood, and the events were always a hit.

 It seemed like a good time to get the new neighbors on board, and I was anxious to meet them all.